Koredotcom/docs/docs/xo/app-settings/language-management/multilingual-vas-components-feature-support.md

 <tr>
 <td><strong>word1 word2 … wordn</strong>
 <br>
-This mandates all the words defined to be available in the user utterance in the same consecutive order with additional words allowed in between, before and after
+This mandates all the words defined to be available in the user utterance in the same<br> consecutive order with additional words allowed in between, before and after.
 </td>
 <td>All languages
 </td>